Cassiano-Schmeiske/Health_Insurance_Cross_Sell/README.md

 # 2. Business Assumptions.

+The Marketing Manager stated that they there is a limited budget for prospecting customers.
+Therefore, the company wants to obtain an ordered list of customers most likely to purchase vehicle insurance to maximize customer conversion.

 # 3. Solution Strategy

 My strategy to solve this challenge was: The method applied was CRISP-DM: